Coconut: Non-food uses

-Hawaiians hollowed out the trunk to form drums, containers, or small canoes.
+Hawaiians hollowed out coconut trunks to form drums, containers, or small canoes.
 The "branches" (leaf petioles) are strong and flexible enough to make a switch.
 The use of coconut branches in corporal punishment was revived in the Gilbertese community on Choiseul in the Solomon Islands in 2005.
+The roots are used to make dye, a mouthwash, and a folk medicine for diarrhea and dysentery.
+A frayed piece of root can be used as a toothbrush.
+In Cambodia, the roots are used in traditional medicine.
+Leftover fiber from coconut oil and coconut milk production, coconut meal, is used as livestock feed.
+The dried calyx is used as fuel in wood-fired stoves.
+Coconut water is traditionally used as a growth supplement in plant tissue culture and micropropagation.